 Gertrude Davis attended Moorhead State Teachers College where she earned her teaching degree.
 She taught in Grand Forks County for over thirty years.
 She was the principal of the Mekinock school in 1938.

 Nels and Gertrude were married in a triple ceremony in 1946.
 Gertrude's brother, Frank, married Signa Rike, and Signa's sister, Julia, married Earl Mallinger in the same ceremony.

 Gertrude died in February 1972.
-In 1983, Dokken moved to Tufte Manor, Grand Forks, and then to the nursing home on October 7.
-He died on October 18, 1988.
+In 1983, Dokken moved to Tufte Manor in Grand Forks, and then to the nursing home on October 7.
+He died October 18, 1988.

-The Nels Dokken Papers include correspondence between Nels Dokken and Gertrude Davis during their courtship from 1938 to 1946 when both were around forty years old.
-The letters also discussed food rationing and the purchase of war bonds during World War II.
-Nels talked about his church activities in the Ness Evangelical Lutheran Church, Mekinock, North Dakota.
-He also wrote about farming conditions and working on the railroad.
+The Nels Dokken Papers consist mainly of correspondence between Nels Dokken and Gertrude Davis during their courtship from 1938 to 1946, when both were around 40 years old.
+The letters discuss food rationing and the purchase of war bonds during World War II.
+In addition, Dokken mentions his activities in the Ness Evangelical Lutheran Church, Mekinock, North Dakota.
+He also writes about farming conditions and working on the railroad.
 The papers do not mention a great deal about Gertrude's teaching.
-The collection contains papers from 1938 to 1983 but the majority of the collection is the correspondence from 1938 to 1946.
-The collection also includes Nels's school papers 1913-1915, records of the Mekinock school 1932-1941, Gertrude's teaching materials, business papers 1920-1983, and newspaper clippings 1930-1965.
+The collection also includes Dokken's school papers (1913-1915), records of the Mekinock school (1932-1941), Gertrude's teaching materials, business papers (1920-1983), and newspaper clippings (1930-1965).

-419 photographs were separated and placed in the Photograph File Cabinets.
-The photographs are primarily of family members but do include several photographs of towns, schools, and churches in Grand Forks County.
-Other unidentified photographs remain with the collection.
+420 photographs were separated and placed in the photograph file cabinets.
+The photographs are primarily of family members, but include several photographs of towns, schools, and churches in Grand Forks County.
+Some photographs are unidentified.